moquality/docs_old/docs/docs/slackbot/getting-started.md

 ## Prerequisites

 * Slack account & workspace: In order to use Slackbot, you will, of course, need to have created a [Slack account](https://slack.com/get-started) and a [workspace](https://slack.com/create).
-* MoQuality account: Slackbot will need to link your Slack account to MoQuality account, which you can create [here](https://app.moquality.com/signup).
+* MoQuality account: Slackbot will need to link your Slack account to your MoQuality account, which you can create [here](https://app.moquality.com/signup).
 * MoQuality team: **NEED THIS!**
 * MoQuality app: For the purpose of receiving an app's test updates from Slackbot, ensure that you have already uploaded the first version of your app through the [MoQuality website](https://app.moquality.com/).